RogerSelwyn/GeniusHub/README.md

-A copy of teh HA core `geniushub` integration modified to meet my own needs.
+A copy of the HA core `geniushub` integration modified to meet my own needs.